trickerer01/Ruxx/README.md

     - RX: `cf_clearance`, `user_id`, `pass_hash`
     - RN: `cf_clearance`, `shm_user`, `shm_session`
     - RS: `user_id`, `pass_hash`
-    - RP: `<TODO>`
+    - RP: ?? (registration disabled)
+    - EN: `_danbooru_session`, `remember`
   - Notes:
     - RN `cf_clearance` cookie duration is **15 minutes**

 #### Favorites
-Downloading user's favorites using native tags search functionality is only available with RN and RP (see meta tags above), other websites don't implement that neither through tags nor through API
+Downloading user's favorites using native tags search functionality is only available with RN, RP and EN (see meta tags above), other websites don't implement that neither through tags nor through API.
 In order to enable users to download one's favorites Ruxx implements `favorited_by` tag for other modules as well.
 It's an extra layer of functionality but here is what you need to use it:
 - Syntax: `favorited_by:X`. `X` = `<user ID>`.
 User ID you can get from user's favorites page, it's a part of its web address.
-Note: this syntax is not invalid as RN / RP tag either but it won't do anything there
+Note: this syntax is not invalid as RN / RP / EN tag either but it won't do anything there
 - Downloading from RX favorites pages requires `cf_clearance` cookie (see above) as it isn't a part of dapi
 - While searching favorites you can use normal filtering as well.
 Date filter, additional required / excluded tags, etc.
 - Downloading favorites isn't particulary fast, Ruxx will need to fetch info for every item in the list in order to enable filtering
 - RZ module stands out here: although RZ doesn't support meta tags except `id:x` types it can still use `favorited_by:name / id` tag, `tags` / `-tags` can't be used (negative groups can), at the same time it doesn't suffer any slowdown

 #### Pools
-Downloading post pool using native tags search functionality is not possible and only RX implements pool functionality
+Downloading post pool using native tags search functionality is not possible and only RX and EN implement pool functionality
 To download RX pool use special `pool` tag:
 - Syntax: `pool:X`. `X` = `<pool ID>`.
-Pool ID you can get from pool page, it's a part of its web address.
+Pool ID you can get from pool page, it's a part of its web address
+- EN module also supports pool name syntax: `pool:Y`. `Y` = `<pool name>`.
+Pool name must be in lower case and with all spaces replaced with underscores, ex. `'Long Night' -> 'pool:long_night'`
 - Downloading RX pool pages requires `cf_clearance` cookie (see above) as it isn't a part of dapi
 - Pool posts can be filtered as well.
 Date filter, additional required / excluded tags, etc.
-- Same as favorites, downloading using custom tags isn't particulary fast, Ruxx will need to fetch info for every item in the list in order to enable filtering
+- Same as favorites, downloading using custom tags isn't particulary fast (RX), Ruxx will need to fetch info for every item in the list in order to enable filtering

+##### Sets
+EN module also allows creating post sets.
+Essentially they are no different from pools:
+- Syntax: `set:X`, `X` = `<set ID>`.
+Set ID can be extracted from set page address
+- EN also supports set name syntax: `set:Y`. `Y` = `<set shortname>`.
+Important: set's short name isn't equal to its name in set list and is only listed on its own page!
+- This is a native meta tag so:
+  - posts can be filtered further if needed
+  - download process suffers no speed penalty

 #### Using from console
 - It is possible to use Ruxx as a cmdline tool.
 In main window you will find `Cmd` section ‒ it generates your cmdline arguments every time you make a change ‒ use those arguments as an example.
 In console window you may need to escape some of them (path, `OR` groups, tags containing dots, etc.).
 Most arguments are optional though ‒ the only ones required are `tags` (default module is RX)